thedude0606/options_copy_TB/DECISIONS.md

 ### 18. Standard RSI Calculation Implementation
 **Decision**: Implement standard Relative Strength Index (RSI) calculation in the TechnicalIndicators class.
 **Rationale**: RSI is a fundamental technical indicator used in market analysis to measure the speed and change of price movements.
 Implementing a standard RSI calculation method ensures compatibility with the recommendation engine and provides accurate overbought/oversold signals for trading decisions.
 The implementation follows the industry-standard approach of calculating average gains and losses over a specified period, then computing the relative strength and converting it to an index value between 0 and 100.

+### 19. Comprehensive Technical Indicators Implementation
+**Decision**: Implement a complete set of technical indicators (MACD, Stochastic, ATR, ADX, OBV, CMF, MFI, CCI) in the TechnicalIndicators class.
+**Rationale**: A comprehensive set of technical indicators provides a more complete picture of market conditions and price action patterns.
+Each indicator offers unique insights: MACD for trend direction and momentum, Stochastic for overbought/oversold conditions, ATR for volatility measurement, ADX for trend strength, OBV for volume-price relationship, CMF for money flow, MFI for buying/selling pressure, and CCI for identifying cyclical trends.
+Implementing these indicators with proper error handling and edge case management ensures the recommendation engine has access to a rich set of signals for generating more accurate trading recommendations.

+### 20. Vectorized Implementation with Pandas
+**Decision**: Use pandas vectorized operations for technical indicator calculations where possible.
+**Rationale**: Vectorized operations in pandas are significantly more efficient than iterative approaches, especially for large datasets.
+By leveraging pandas' optimized methods for rolling windows, statistical calculations, and array operations, we achieve better performance while maintaining code readability.
+This approach is particularly important for technical indicators that require calculations over multiple time periods.

+### 21. Consistent Interface for Technical Indicators
+**Decision**: Implement a consistent interface pattern for all technical indicator methods.
+**Rationale**: By maintaining a consistent interface across all indicator methods (wrapper methods that call calculation methods), we improve code maintainability and make it easier to add new indicators in the future.
+This pattern also provides flexibility by separating the indicator calculation logic from the data management, allowing indicators to be calculated on both instance data and externally provided data.